-Insulin is a temperature-sensitive medicine that needs to be protected from heat at all times.
-As a general rule, you in-use open insulin pens or vials should not be exposed to temperatures over 25°C/77°F. And your stocks of unopened insulin should be kept at fridge temperature.
+Insulin is a temperature-sensitive medicine that needs to be protected from the heat at all times.
+As a general rule, you in-use open insulin pens or vials should not be exposed to temperatures over 25°C/77°F. Your stocks of unopened insulin should be kept at fridge temperature.

 I’m a Type 1 diabetic and I’ve been traveling all over the world with my insulin kit for more than 10 years now.
 I’ve tried many different insulin coolers over the years and I know how hard it is to find the best one.
 Actually, there’s no such thing as the “best insulin travel cooler”.
 Each one of us has different needs, and the most important thing is to find the insulin cooler that best suits your own needs.
 That’s why I’ve put together the buyer’s guide to insulin coolers at the end of the article.
 It will guide you through all the features to look at in order to make the smartest purchase decision according to what your personal needs are.

-All4Family is, by far, the best and most practical powered insulin cooler I’ve used.
-It’s a new product recently launched by 4AllFamily company.
+4AllFamily is the best and most practical insulin cooler I’ve used.
+It’s a new product that’s been launched recently.
 What’s so great about it?
 It offers 3 different cooling methods in one product.
-By switching the lids, you can transform your insulin cooler from a simple Icegel pack container into a real usb-charged mini-fridge.
+By switching the lids, you can transform your insulin cooler from a simple Bio gel pack container into a real USB-charged mini-fridge.

-Laboratory tests have shown it can keep your insulin at fridge temperature (2-8°C/35-46°F) for 50 hours and at maximum 26°C/78°F for 72 hours when outside temperature is 35°C/95°F. This is the highest efficiency on the market today.
+Laboratory tests have shown it can keep your insulin at fridge temperature (2-8°C/35-46°F) for 50 hours and at maximum 26°C/78°F for 72 hours when the outside temperature is 35°C/95°F. This is the highest performance on the market today.

 Moreover, it has a high capacity: it can hold up to 7 insulin pens, 8 Novolog Vials, or 42 Humulin vials.

-Plus, it’s light, portable, and very easy to use.
+It’s light, portable, and very easy to use.
 I’ve just received the product myself and I am testing it for a full review that I’ll publish in a few weeks.
-Meanwhile, check out their website, it gives you all the detailed information about it.
+Meanwhile, check out their website which gives you all the detailed information about it.

 If you want more details, I’ve written a full product review about the FRIO Wallets.